 “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.” ― Abraham Lincoln

 Standing pat on existing competencies is a recipe for disaster; for job you have today is not the one you’ll have tomorrow.
-This book helps you discover what competencies to build now and in the future.
+Skill mapping is about discovering what competencies to build now and in the future.

 Step 1: Visualize Current and Future Roles

 "The door of opportunity frequently opens for those best prepared to walk through it." — Murray Johannsen

 Roles aren't just played in Hollywood and Bollywood.
 On the stage of work, you can be a bit player or a star.
 Imagine your future roles a future you define — not your boss, not your parents, not your university — you.

 Now you will be looking at three roles, your current one, the next one and your aspirational role.
 After all, if you don't have a destination on the journey of life, you are forever lost.

 Sure, you can surround yourself with a zone of complacency and now understand what's going on.
 But the world is stronger than your security blanket.
 You might as well know as to be ignorant.

 Step 3: Decide on Your Threats and Opportunities

 "Luck is what you call it when preparation meets opportunity." — Gen. David Petraeous, Frequent Saying, Washington Post, June 23, 2010

 You’ll be in the career slow lane if you can’t sense opportunity.
 Worse, you can lose what you have if you don’t deal with primary threats.
 Be a strategist — of your own career.